Compliance Best Practices: 5 Steps to Demonstrating Incident Response Readiness

 Step 5: Review and Update Response Plans Regularly

 Continuous review is a foundational component of incident response readiness.
-Plans should be reviewed shortly after an incident is recovered from, but you should also conduct quarterly or annual reviews.
+Plans should be reviewed shortly after a security incident is recovered from, but you should also conduct quarterly or annual reviews.
 There are two core reasons why this needs to be done:

 1. Threats change, and new threats emerge: Risk assessments are a separate but related process that greatly informs incident response planning.
 The threats you know about will change, and entirely new threats will emerge.
 Additionally, adopting a new technology or platform may introduce new vulnerabilities that must be understood and planned for.